 A Steering Team provided oversight for the initial formation of Engineering IT.
-The permanent governance structure for Engineering IT Shared Services is now in the process of being formed.
-The first meeting of the top-level governance committee is expected to occur in late January or early February 2012.
-The structure is being modeled after the campus-level IT Governance model that is also in the process of being formed.
+A permanent governance structure for Engineering IT Shared Services was established in 2012 and was modeled after the campus-level IT Governance structure.

 The main IT Governance Committee has a chair appointed by the Dean.
-The chair is required to be a member of either the College Administrative Committee or College Executive Committee.
-Each of the units represented in the Engineering IT funding model (a total of 17 for Fiscal Year 2012) has one representative on this committee, to be appointed by the unit head.
-The responsibilities of the IT Governance Committee include:
+Each of the units represented in the Engineering IT funding model (a total of 18 for Fiscal Year 2014) has one representative on this committee, to be appointed by the unit head.
+The duties and responsibilities of the IT Governance Committee include:

 - Establish strategic priorities.
-Ensure that the strategic direction of IT aligns with the overall strategy and business needs of the Engineering at Illinois and its units.
+Ensure that the strategic direction of Engineering IT aligns with the overall strategy and teaching, research, and administrative needs of all Engineering units.

 - Resource allocation.
-Make recommendations on how to concentrate and deploy resources in support of initiatives that extend across functional and organizational boundaries.
+Make recommendations on how to deploy Engineering IT resources in support of initiatives that extend across functional and organizational boundaries.
 This includes high level oversight responsibility of the Engineering IT funding model.

 - Recommend IT standards and policies.
-Make recommendations to executive leadership regarding IT policies, initiatives and services at all levels of the College.
-Provide guidance on IT standards and policies that support greater efficiency and effectiveness through the increased shared use and interoperability of technologies, as well as ensuring the security of high risk data across the College.
+Make recommendations to college leadership regarding IT policies, initiatives and services at all levels of the College.
+Provide guidance on IT standards and policies that support improved services, greater efficiency, and effectiveness.
+For example, through the increased shared use and interoperability of technologies, as well as ensuring the security of high risk data across the College.

 - Performance measures.
-Establish baseline metrics for IT projects and services so data can be collected as soon as these projects or services begin.
+Review established baseline metrics for Engineering IT projects and services to ensure appropriate data are collected for projects and services.

 - Consultation.
 Responsible for advising and requesting comment from the College units, committees and constituencies as appropriate.

 - Approval.
-Responsible for acquiring the necessary approvals for policy changes that affect matters under the jurisdiction of constitutionally appointed college and university bodies.
+Responsible for acquiring the necessary approvals for IT policy changes that affect matters beyond the scope of the IT Governance Committee.

 - Campus Connection.
 Provide an active connection to the campus IT Governance structures.